-What are the grant eligibility criteria?
+What are the eligibility criteria?

-Can I be admitted without grant?
+Can I be admitted without funding?

 No, self-financing candidates – i.e. candidates paying their maintenance costs and tuition fees from their personal or family income - cannot be admitted to the PhD.